A Short Story by Nasir Ali Hussain.

 “Well alright.” he said after taking a few deep breaths that looked almost like some kind of breathing exercise.
 He grabbed at his belt and pulled his pants up at the belly with both hands as if they were loose on him.
 “Then start behaving yerselves!”
 He added with a parting grin of sickened triumph.
 “Now! open those textbooks to page 42.
 Molecular structures of enzymes…” He said with a loud, resounding clap of his hands.
 And just just like that, as if some button had been pressed, he had become himself again, and as sane and sober as a village vicar.

 We behaved ourselves for the rest of the lesson after that.
 And the one after that.
 No more sassing back or giving shit to Mr Rafferty.
 No more playing cards in class.
 No more setting off mini bushfires.
 No more loudly breaking wind against bunsen burners and no more listening to our walkmans.
 No more anything, really.
 In fact, we were under manners for every lesson we ever had with him till we left school in June 1988.
 There was no going back after the stinging slap of those words that day, words that offered up a sickening cinema screen of images.
 You might even have been forgiven for thinking that we were a bunch of earnest youths training to be Jesuit Priests at the seminary.
 The collective grades of our class went up.
+A curious side development from all this was that we all started to speak correctly, for the duration of his lessons at least.
+He hated glottal stops and words like ‘bother’ changed to ‘bovver’ or ‘think’ spoken as ‘fink’.
+Well, he got no more of that sort of thing from us.
 For his part Mr. Rafferty acted like that little outburst never happened.
 And so did we.
 Nobody failed that class.

 Later on Rafferty was in all the papers for receiving some prize in furthing Cancer research, but to my mind his greatest achievement was turning us ruffians into a group of disciplined students.
 Like I said, Mr Rafferty was a genius.